TheCandidStartup/TheCandidStartup.github.io/_drafts/typecheck-all-the-things.md

 Something weird happened the other day.
 I opened up one of my unit tests in VS Code to refresh my memory on how a component worked.
 VS Code reported that the test file had four TypeScript errors.
 I checked another unit test.
 That had errors too.

 The tests are in my `react-virtual-scroll` package which I haven't touched for a few weeks.
 I've made other changes that triggered my Build CI workflow several times.
 All succeeded without errors.

 I run all my unit tests locally.
 No problems reported.

 # Working it out

 What's going on?
-The errors are all when I'm trying to call Vitest's [mocking API](https://vitest.dev/api/vi.html#mocking-functions-and-objects).
+The errors all occur when I'm trying to call Vitest's [mocking API](https://vitest.dev/api/vi.html#mocking-functions-and-objects).
 Long story short, it turns out that these APIs [changed](https://vitest.dev/guide/migration.html#simplified-generic-types-of-mock-functions-e-g-vi-fn-t-mock-t) when I [upgraded to Vitest 2](https://www.thecandidstartup.org/2024/12/09/infinisheet-chore-updates.html).

 I didn't notice.